 Ashley Savinov is an associate with the Cox & Palmer office in St. John’s.
 Originally from the Goulds, NL, Ashley obtained a Bachelor of Commerce through Memorial University of Newfoundland in 2006.
 Ashley went on to spend a number of years working in the marketing industry.
-Ashley primarily practices management-side employment and labour law and has represented clients before arbitrators, various boards and tribunals within the province and has appeared before the Supreme Court of Newfoundland and Labrador and Court of Appeal.
-She also assists clients with general litigation matters.
+Ashley primarily practices management-side employment and labour law and has represented clients before arbitrators, various boards and tribunals within the province.
+She has also appeared before all levels of court in Newfoundland and Labrador.
+Ashley also assists clients with general litigation matters.

 - Newfoundland and Labrador (2014)